Meth Can Take Control

 - 30 second radio - 'Stroke'

-A Community Action Kit has been developed as a resource for communities who have identified methamphetamines as an issue in their community.
+A Community Toolkit has been developed as a resource for communities who have identified methamphetamines as an issue in their community.

-This toolkit supports the key messages of the Mental Health Commission Drug Aware methamphetamine campaign, “Meth can take control” and provides professionals and community groups with some ideas about addressing methamphetamine-related harm locally.
+This toolkit supports the key messages of the statewide methamphetamine campaigns, and provides professionals and community groups with strategies for addressing methamphetamine-related harm locally.